-For purposes of this rule, bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner (including electronically or digitally), physical acts committed, aggression, or any other behaviors that are committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment that:
+Harassment or bullying committed by students toward other students is strictly prohibited.
+For purposes of this rule, harassment is defined as overt, unwanted, acts or gestures, including verbal or written communications or images transmitted in any manner (including electronically or digitally), physical acts committed, acts of aggression, or any other behaviors that are committed by a student or group of students against another student with the intent to ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment.